Introduction to Mechanical Engineering

 • Project Engineer: manage technical projects and teams

-• Research & Development: innovate new technologies
+• Research and Development: investigate new technologies

 Modern Specializations